by Texas Homesteader ~

 Gifts For The Children

-I purchased a purple porcelain watering can for the little girl and a more ‘manly’ red, white and blue basket for the boy.
+I could easily assemble a nice *Garden Gift for the kids, but money was tight after my medical expenses.
+So I purchased a purple porcelain watering can for the little girl and a more ‘manly’ red, white and blue basket for the boy.
 Hummm… now what kind of seeds to give?
 I remembered the little girl was amazed when I told her about the 6-ft tall sunflower plants I always planted in my garden that included flowers so huge the birds could land on them and feed on the seeds.
 So of course I purchased a packet mammoth sunflower seeds for her.

 For the boy I turned to my husband for advice, “What’s a ‘manly’ vegetable?”
 I asked.
 He of course answered onions!
 HA!
 I asked him to think ‘child’ instead.
 We decided watermelon would be fun for him.
 So we bought him a pack of watermelon seeds.